 11. Does Suncor have any career opportunities that do not require a college education?

-12. How do I learn what the pay for the job is before I apply?
+12. How do I learn what the job pays before I apply?

 13. Most of your jobs seem to be based in Fort McMurray.
 Do you have opportunities in other locations?

-Suncor's oil sands operations are in the Wood Buffalo region with many employees based in Fort McMurray.
-However, we also have opportunities in our corporate offices based in Calgary, as well as in our downstream operations in Ontario and Colorado.
+Our oil sands operations are in the Wood Buffalo region with many employees based in Fort McMurray.
+However, we also have opportunities in our corporate offices based in Calgary and Colorado, US.

-To find jobs based on location, visit Current Suncor Jobs and select “Country”, “Province” and then “City” to choose your location search criteria.
+To find jobs based on location, visit Current Suncor Jobs and select your location search criteria.

 14. For those who work in Fort McMurray, what does Suncor offer in the way of housing?

 Base pay for employees working in Fort McMurray is adjusted to reflect local market conditions.
 In addition, people relocating to join our operations in Fort McMurray may be offered temporary housing and mortgage assistance.